Satisfactory Academic Progress

 - Academic advisement recommendation affecting unit completion.

-Need a Petition form?
-All SAP related forms (petitions for extension, requests to change approved classes) are located on the FORMS webpage, linked here and on the left side of this webpage.
+All SAP related forms (petitions for extension, requests to change approved classes) are located on the FORMS webpage, linked here and on the right-hand side of this webpage.
+There is no retroactive submission of petition forms; therefore, you must apply for financial aid and submit all required documentation by the established deadlines.